Alun-Price/fasthtmxdaisytail/README.md

 `CORS Protection`:
 Cross-Origin Resource Sharing (CORS) is a security feature that controls which web domains are permitted to access resources from your web application, preventing unauthorized cross-origin requests.

-Feel free to explore and modify the project to suit your needs!